andrewmatlock/Indux/docs/docs/plugins/url-parameters.md

 # URL Parameters

+Use URL paths to display content.

 ---

 ## Setup

-URL parameters are supported by an Alpine plugin, available on its own or as part of Indux bundles.
+URL parameters are supported by a plugin for Alpine JS, available on its own or as part of Indux bundles.

 <x-code-group copy>